 The above information was taken from a Drought Social Response and Recovery Plan published by The Shire of Gannawarra in Victoria, Australia.

 The best way to mitigate impact is to prepare for the drought.
-The Drought-Ready Community guide is a community based preparation tool that uses community development principles to create a plan for drought events.
+The Drought-Ready Community guide is a community based preparation tool that uses community vitality principles to create a plan for drought events.
 The Drought-Ready Communities guide can be found on the Extension Disaster Education Network (EDEN) website.